 Through the Bavarian Academic Forum (BayWISS), Bavaria has introduced thematically grouped platforms, the "BayWISS Joint Academic Partnerships".
 These platforms help connect doctoral candidates who are working in related areas and offer professional development opportunities across the spectrum of applied science fields.
 Contact the supervisor of a specific university of applied sciences for details about specific doctoral opportunities or contact the team of BayWISS for further information.

 A doctorate is a stepping-stone to the next phase of your professional career, whether you continue in academia or decide to pursue a career elsewhere.
 In fact, your goals and priorities will likely shift and clarify over the course of your project.
 Here is a glimpse of some of the postdoc, start-up and other employment opportunities you will have later in your career in Bavaria.

 If you are pursuing the path of becoming a professor, the next step will be a postdoc position.
 You should start exploring postdoc opportunities at least a year before you plan to complete your doctorate.

 Your doctorate will open up many career options.
 In Bavaria, PhD graduates are in high demand for jobs in business and industry.
 Perhaps your doctorate has facilitated professional contacts in industry, where a job is already waiting for you.
-If you are interested in the practical applications of scientific research, you might also consider other careers outside of the university, such as positions at non-university research institutes.
+If you are interested in continuing scientific research, you might also consider other careers outside of the university, such as positions at non-university research institutes.

-If you decide to follow a career in industry but are also interested in teaching, keep in mind that Bavaria is also home to many universities of applied sciences (UAS).
-A professorship there might be an attractive option for you.
-To become a professor at a university of applied sciences, you need to have completed a doctorate and have at least five years’ professional experience working in your field, three of which must have been gained outside the university.
-This is a great option if you love teaching and the practical applications of research.
+If you decide to follow a career in industry but are also interested in teaching, a professorship at a university of applied sciences might be an attractive option for you.
+To become a professor there, you need to have completed a doctorate and have at least five years’ professional experience working in your field, three of which must have been gained outside the university.